aelfric/ncfl-livedocs/equity.md

 observers, who believe they have been the subject of harassment and/or discrimination in violation of the NCFL Harassment and Discrimination policy are encouraged to contact an equity advocate and report the alleged violation.
-* Please note: Equity Complaints should be brought to the committee if someone feels they have faced discrimination or harassment, while Rules Protests should be filed if someone is in violation of competitive event rules.
+* Please note: Equity Concerns should be brought to the committee if someone feels they have faced discrimination or harassment, while Rules Protests should be filed if someone is in violation of competitive event rules.